zmustafa/AutoPurchaseReservedInstance/README.md

 ## 2.2 Client Side
-The HTTP calls to the Logic App to invoke calculate/purchase API can either be made using the provided C# WinForms app or provided PowerShell script.
+The HTTP calls to the Logic App to invoke calculate/purchase API can be made using the provided PowerShell script.

 # 3. Steps to setup
 1. Create a managed identity ManagedIdentity-RIPurchasherAccess